cloudfoundry/routing-release/README.md

 3. (Optional) Add an External Port

-	You can add an external port for which TCP Router will route traffic to the LRP, however the ports opened on the container cannot be modified (a new LRP must be created), the `container_port` provided must have been included in the `ports` field with the createLRP request.
-We'll use [DesiredLRPUpdateRequest](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/api_lrps.md#modifying-desiredlrps) and include the additional `external_port` and the same `container_port`.
+	You can add an external port for which TCP Router will route traffic to the LRP, however the ports opened on the container cannot be modified (a new LRP must be created).
+The `container_port` provided with the update request must have been included in the `ports` field with the createLRP request.
+We'll use [DesiredLRPUpdateRequest](https://github.com/cloudfoundry-incubator/receptor/blob/master/doc/api_lrps.md#modifying-desiredlrps) and include the additional `external_port` and the same `container_port` we did with the createLRP request earlier.

+	**Note** The header `-H 'Content-Type: application/json'` is required for this to work.
 	```
-	$ curl receptor.10.244.0.34.xip.io/v1/desired_lrps/92bcf571-630f-4ad3-bfa6-146afd40bded -X PUT -d '{"routes":{"tcp-router":[{"external_port":50001,"container_port":6379}]}}'
+	$ curl receptor.10.244.0.34.xip.io/v1/desired_lrps/92bcf571-630f-4ad3-bfa6-146afd40bded -X PUT -d '{"routes":{"tcp-router":[{"external_port":50001,"container_port":6379}]}}' -H 'Content-Type: application/json'

+	$ redis-cli -h 10.244.8.2 -p 50001 ping
+	PONG
 	```